N-(2-Carboxyethyl)iminodiacetic acid: Production

 In the analogue reaction with acrylic acid esters, 99.9% β-ADA are obtained after acidification in a total yield of 97.6%.

-The most direct route is via the Michael addition of acrylic acid to iminodiacetic acid, which produces the trisodium salt of β-ADA in 97% yield and 99.2% purity.
+A more direct route is via the Michael addition of acrylic acid to iminodiacetic acid, which produces the trisodium salt of β-ADA in 97% yield and 99.2% purity.
 The conversion to β-ADA itself is not described in this patent specification.

 The most economical synthesis route is based on iminodiacetic acid, which is easily accessible by oxidizing diethanolamine and serves as a key raw material for the herbicide glyphosate.

 Properties

-N-(2-Carboxyethyl)iminodiacetic acid is a colourless solid that was shown to be very well degradable in sewage plant simulations (98% after eight weeks) and to be exceptionally low in toxicity.
+N-(2-Carboxyethyl)iminodiacetic acid is very well degradable in sewage plant simulations (98% after eight weeks).
+It is low in toxicity.
 Elsewhere, the poor microbial degradability and adsorbability of β-ADA is pointed out.
 The contradictory assessment of the degradability of β-ADA, the weaker complex formation compared to the (rapidly biodegradable) methylglycine diacetic acid (MGDA, Trilon M) and the lower stability in wide temperature and pH ranges have substantially contributed to the breakthrough of MGDA as the most suitable substitute for EDTA.